 If you are here for the full year, you can select which assessment pattern you wish to be assessed by.

-If you are here for 1 or 2 terms only, you will write 2,000-word essays for each term, based either on existing essay assignments or, if you wish, on a topic of your own choosing (confirm with your tutor beforehand); these essays are due Tuesday, week 2, term 2 by 12 noon and Tuesday, week 2, term 3 by 12 noon respectively.
+If you are here for 1 or 2 terms only, you will write 2,000-word essays for each term studied, based either on existing essay assignments or, if you wish, on a topic of your own choosing (confirm with your tutor beforehand); these essays are due Term 1, week 12 -Tuesday 12 noon for term 1 studied and/or Term 2, week 12 - Tuesday 12 noon for term 2 studied.

 Titles for the essays will be the same as for those students taking the module by standard assessment.
 Students arriving in term 2 will write both essays on topics and texts covered during seminars and lectures in term 2.